|

 Follett

-photographers, which makes the photographic personnel four.
-Added to the equipment
+the photographic personnel four.
+Added to the equipment I have just

-of vertical photography would be 30/- per square mile.
-Oblique photos would cost
+cost of vertical photography would be 30/- per square mile.
+Oblique

 Johnston